Combodo/CombodoPayumStripe/README.md

 With no doubt, we opened sourced our development.
 Please keep in mind that we are not the editor of Payum, thus this integration is probably far from perfect.

+This code
+ - has [community contribution](https://github.com/Combodo/CombodoPayumStripe/graphs/contributors): many thanks folks!
-This code is inspired by the original stripe gateway but also by [@PyRowMan](https://github.com/PyRowMan)'s [proof of concept](https://github.com/Payum/Payum/issues/804#issuecomment-509135558)
+ - is inspired by
+   - the original stripe gateway
+   - and also by this [proof of concept](https://github.com/Payum/Payum/issues/804#issuecomment-509135558)

 ## Support